rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/hello-world-example.md

 Point your web browser to `localhost:8080`, and you will see the message `Hello World from NGINX!!`.
 If you prefer to stay on the command line, use `curl localhost:8080`.

-**To delete the pod and the image:**
+#### To delete the pod and the image

 <Tabs groupId="container-runtime">
   <TabItem value="nerdctl" default>

 ```
 kubectl delete pod hello-world
-nerdctl rmi nginx-helloworld:latest --namespace k8s.io #to remove the image
+#to remove the image
+nerdctl --namespace k8s.io rmi nginx-helloworld:latest
 ```

   </TabItem>